 If a problem only involves the phase-field, as in \cref{sec:graingrain}, only the phase-field eigenvalue estimate is employed without terms relating to the chemical driving force.
-For simplicity no nonlinear power method was used for estimating the eigenvalues; for more complicated couplings in which Gershgorin's circle theorem yields very crude bounds or involves substantial linearization it may also speed up the computation by allowing larger steps.
+For simplicity no nonlinear power method was used for estimating the eigenvalues; for more complicated couplings in which Gershgorin's circle theorem yields very crude bounds or involves substantial linearization it may also speed up the computation by reducing the necessary stage count.

 The simplex constraint of the phase-field suggests one deviation from the STS2 scheme: If in the first stage the new phase-field values exceed the simplex constraint, adding the same RHS again later will most likely continue to trigger the simplex, introducing additional error.
 Thus, if this case is detected, then $\rhs(u^{n,0})$ is re-computed as